-As moms we are faced with quite a profound degree of responsibility when it comes to raising our kids.
+As parents, we are faced with a profound degree of responsibility when it comes to raising our kids.
 For the most part, we are constantly trying to teach them to be kind, respectful, obedient and law-abiding little humans.
 There is not a single day that goes by where we are not trying to teach them something or “train them” to handle situations better.
-All in the hopes that when they finally leave us, they will know how to be awesome young adults, without us having to tell them or or remind them of their place in the world. 🙂
+All in the hope that when they finally leave us, they will know how to be awesome young adults, without us having to tell them or remind them of their place in the world. 🙂

 I then used it as an opportunity to explain to him why it’s so important for him to be kind and that he must remember this next time he feels tempted to be mean-spirited or hurtful.
 I explained to him how God has given us our tongues to speak kindly to one another and if we are ever tempted to be unkind, we should stop and think how that would make the other person feel.

 I love that I’m really good friends with his friend’s mom and so talking to her about this situation was easy and well received.
-Within 12 hours, Brody had received a voice note from his friend telling him how sorry she was and that he still loved him and wants to be friends.
+Within 12 hours, Brody had received a voice note from his friend telling him how sorry she was and that she still loved him and wanted desperately to be friends.
 Guys, if I told you he listened to this voice note all day yesterday, I would not be exaggerating!
-He made everybody listen to it, including Hunter, out neighbours and the delivery guy.
-Seeing how much confidence was restored hearing her her sweet little voice tell him she still cared was too precious.
-It made my heart happy and sad all at the same time.
+He made everybody listen to it, including Hunter, out neighbors and the delivery guy!
+Seeing how much confidence was restored hearing her sweet little voice tell him she still cared was too precious.
+It made my heart happy, but a little bit sad.
 Seeing how much he relied on her for feelings of validation and acceptance was beautiful yet so tragic at the same time.

-I guess we all wish we could wrap them in cotton wool and protect them from life’s adversities but that wouldn’t really be doing them any favours would it?
-I think it’s all part of life and there are some great lessons to be learned through the trials we face here on earth.
-I guess all we can do is pray that we are enough in such times and that they will always know that we are here for them and loved more deeply than they will ever know.
+I guess we all wish we could wrap them in cotton wool and protect them from life’s adversities but that wouldn’t really be doing them any favors would it?
+I think it’s all part of life and there are some great lessons to be learned through the trials we face as we navigate this messy beautiful life.
+I guess all we can do is pray that we are enough in times of trouble and that they will always know that we are here for them and loved more deeply than they will ever know.